qiskit-community/qiskit-experiments/docs/tutorials/GUIDELINES.md

 preferably 1 or 2 paragraphs long which includes the main literature references as well as a link to the relevant chapter in the Qiskit textbook, if available.

-Below are more concrete guidelines pertaining various tutorial aspects:
+Below are more concrete guidelines pertaining to various tutorial aspects:

 ## Formatting guidelines
 * For experiments, tutorial title should be just the name of the experiment.
 Use regular capitalization.